zqmillet/Simulation.of.Decision.Making/Readme.md

 Symbol | Description
 :---   | :---
-`s1`   | is the semi-product which is the output from the top of the distillation column.
+`s1`   | the semi-product which is the output from the top of the distillation column.
-`s2`   | is the semi-product which is the other outputs from the bottom of the distillation column.
+`s2`   | the semi-product which is the other outputs from the bottom of the distillation column.
-`s3`   | is the product which is the output from the reactor 1.
+`s3`   | the product which is the output from the reactor 1.
-`s4`   | is the product which is the output from the reactor 2.
+`s4`   | the product which is the output from the reactor 2.

 <h3 id="Introduction.Processes">The Processes of the Chemical Reactor Control System</h3>
 The processes of this chemical reactor control system are shown as follows.

 Symbol | Description
 :---   | :---
-`p1`   | is the distillation, which can seperate the material into two semi-product `s1` and `s2`.
+`p1`   | the distillation, which can seperate the material into two semi-product `s1` and `s2`.
-`p2`   | is the mixed heating, which can generate the product by heating semi-product `s1` and the other material.
+`p2`   | the mixed heating, which can generate the product by heating semi-product `s1` and the other material.
-`p3`   | is the heating, which can produce the other product by heating the semi-product `s2`.
+`p3`   | the heating, which can produce the other product by heating the semi-product `s2`.

 So, the process model of this chemical reactor control system is shown as following figure.